 - Promote the benefits of LARIA membership to others within their organisation and elsewhere

-The Charter is an individual commitment and a professional development tool rather than a Standard’s Code.
-In exceptional circumstances the LARIA Council will consider submissions from LARIA members, or members of the public, to consider if a Full member has not fulfilled the commitment of the Member Charter.
-In such cases, if proven, it is likely the LARIA Council will recommend possible training and professional development opportunities.
-The LARIA Charter does not apply to the organisation the LARIA Full member works for.
+The charter is an individual commitment and a professional development tool rather than a standards code.
+In exceptional circumstances LARIA Council will consider submissions from LARIA members, or members of the public, to consider if a full member has not fulfilled the commitment of the LARIA Charter.
+In such cases, if proven, it is likely LARIA Council will recommend possible training and professional development opportunities.
+The LARIA Charter does not apply to the organisation the LARIA full member works for.
 It cannot be used as the basis of any formal complaint or challenge to the robustness of consultations or any other activities.
-Any such attempts will be immediately rejected by the LARIA Council.
+Any such attempts will be immediately rejected by LARIA Council.